libdriver/hmc5883l/README.md

 The Honeywell HMC5883L is a surface-mount, multi-chip module designed for low-field magnetic sensing with a digital interface for applications such as low-cost compassing and magnetometry.
 The HMC5883L includes our state-of-the-art, high-resolution HMC118X series magneto-resistive sensors plus an ASIC containing amplification, automatic degaussing strap drivers, offset cancellation, and a 12-bit ADC that enables 1° to 2° compass heading accuracy.
 The I2C serial bus allows for easy interface.
 The HMC5883L is a 3.0x3.0x0.9mm surface mount 16-pin leadless chip carrier (LCC).
 Applications for the HMC5883L include Mobile Phones, Netbooks, Consumer Electronics, Auto Navigation Systems, and Personal Navigation Devices.

-LibDriver HMC5883L is a full-featured driver of HMC5883L launched by LibDriver.It provides continuous mode magnetic field strength reading, single mode magnetic field reading and other functions.
-LibDriver complies with MISRA.
+LibDriver HMC5883L is a full-featured driver for HMC5883L, launched by LibDriver.It provides continuous reading, single reading and additional features.
+LibDriver is MISRA compliant.

 ### Table of Contents